takatux/takatux.github.io/_posts/2022-07-25-Cert-Manager-K8s.md

 Basically, we need to define the issuer in ingress manifest so that ingress can request a valid certificate to the Cert-Manager.

-Here is the ingress of  dispatch for example :
+Here is the ingress for example :

 ```
 apiVersion: networking.k8s.io/v1